forensicanalysis/forensicstore/README.md

-The forensicstore project can create, access and process forensic artifacts bundled in so called forensicstores (a database for metadata and subfolders with forensic artifacts).
+The forensicstore project can create, access and process forensic artifacts bundled in so called forensicstores (a database for forensic artifacts).

-Package forensicstore provides functions to handle forensicstores.